 If we compare openstack with SDN, it’s not hard to see that the two model shares some common features.
-Both models provide certain level of abstractions, hide the low level hardware details and expose to upper level user applications. the differences are somewhat subtle to describe in just a few words.
+Both models provide certain level of abstractions, hide the low level hardware details and expose to upper level user applications.
+The differences are somewhat subtle to describe in just a few words.
 First off, although there are various distributions from different vendors, they share common core components that is managed by the OpenStack Foundation.
 SDN is more of a "framework" or an "approach" to manage the network dynamically, which can be implemented with totally different software techniques.
-Secondly, From the perspective of technical ecological coverage, the ecological aspects of OpenStack are much wider, because networking is just one of its services that is implemented by its Neutron component among it’s other various plugins.
+Secondly, From the perspective of technical ecological coverage, the ecological aspects of OpenStack are much wider, because networking is just one of its services that is implemented by its “Neutron” component among its other various plugins.
 SDN, and its ecology, in contrast, mainly focus on the networking.
-There are also difference in the way that Neutron works comparing with how a typical SDN controller works.
+There are also differences in the way that Neutron works comparing with how a typical SDN controller works.
 OpenStack Neutron focuses on providing network services for virtual machines, containers, physical servers, etc, and provides a unified northbound REST API to users, SDN focuses on configuration and management of forwarding control toward the underlaying network device, it not only provides user-oriented northbound API, but also provides standard southbound API to communicating with various hardware devices.

 The comparison between openstack and SDN here are more of conceptual.
-In reality these two models can, and in fact often, coupled with each other in some way, loosely or tightly. one example is TF, which we’ll talk about later in this chapter.
+In reality these two models can, and in fact often, coupled with each other in some way, loosely or tightly.
+One example is Tungsten Fabric (TF), which we’ll talk about later in this chapter.

-SDN solutions
+Overview of different SDN solutions

-controllers

-As we’ve mentioned in previous sections, SDN is a networking scenario which changes the traditional network architecture by bringing all control functionalities to a single location and making centralized decisions.
+As we’ve mentioned in previous sections, SDN is a networking solution which changes the traditional network architecture by bringing all control functionalities to a single location and making centralized decisions.
 SDN controllers are the brain of SDN architecture, which perform the control decision tasks while routing the packets.
 Centralized decision capability for routing enhances the network performance.
-As a result, SDN controller is the core components of any SDN solutions.
+As a result, SDN controller is the core components of any SDN solution.

 While working with SDN architecture, one of the major point of concerns is which controller and solution should be selected for deployment.
-There are quite a few SDN controller and solutions implementations from various vendors, and every solution has its own pros and cons along with its working domain.
+There are quite a few SDN controller and solution implementations from various vendors, and every solution has its own pros and cons along with its working domain.
 In this section we’ll review some of the popular SDN controllers in the market, and the corresponding SDN solutions.

-opendaylight (ODL)
+Opendaylight (ODL)

-OpenDaylight, aften abbreviated as ODL, is a Java based open source project started from 2013, it was originally led by IBM and Cisco but later hosted under the Linux Foundation. it was the first open source Controller that can support non-OpenFlow southbound protocols, which can make it much easier to be integrated with multiple vendors.
+OpenDaylight, aften abbreviated as ODL, is a Java based open source project started from 2013, it was originally led by IBM and Cisco but later hosted under the Linux Foundation.
+It was the first open source Controller that could support non-OpenFlow southbound protocols, which made it much easier to be integrated with multiple vendors.

 ODL is a modular platform for SDN.
 It is not a single piece of software.
 It is a modular platform for integrating multiple plugins and modules under one umbrella There are many plugins and modules built for OpenDaylight.
 Some are in production, while some are still under development.